Please review the "Aerial Yoga" section if joining an Aerial Yoga class.

 No shoes in the yoga room.
 Most people are barefoot but socks are allowed.
 If you must wear shoes as prescribed by your doctor please inform the teacher.

 Please wipe down props and put them back in the prop shelf.
 All hand towels go in the hamper near the cubby.
-Rental mats are to be left unrolled on the yoga room floor.

 Q: I see teachers practicing in class.
 Is it okay to ask them for help?